 If you just have a food intolerance wearing a bracelet or some other piece of medical alert jewellery may seem a bit extreme, but it can help people to believe you when you say you cannot eat certain foods.
 Sounds weird, I know, but when I get a shrugy teenage waiter, who I know (from bitter experience) is not taking my questions re what certain dishes contain seriously their attitude changes dramatically when they see the medical alert bracelet.
 If you do want one, this firm offers good quality medical alert bracelets, which can be engraved with anything you want.

-Read the allergy information provided carefully
+Read the allergy information provided on menus carefully

 Even in food allergy friendly restaurants you need to take the time to read the information provided carefully.
 Don’t try to do it while chatting with your friends you really do need to get this right.
 If there is no written information listen to the waiter or manager carefully.
 If there is anything you are not sure about ask rather than shrugging your shoulders and thinking ah it will be OK.
 Nine times out of ten you will end up regretting taking that approach.